 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included a review of the forecast financial information prepared by management for the 12 months following the date of approval of these financial statements, management's assessment of going concern, and relevant post year end information such as regulatory news announcements, year to date financial information and board minutes, including a review of contracted and committed expenditure.
-We have obtained an understanding of the key assumptions used to prepare this information as follows:
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included a review of key inputs to the forecast financial information prepared by management up to end of September 2024, management's assessment of going concern, and relevant post year end information such as regulatory news announcements, year to date financial information and board minutes, including a review of contracted and committed expenditure.
+We have challenged the applicable assumptions and key estimates and obtained an understanding of the key assumptions used to prepare this information as follows:

-- Agreeing inputs (including contracted and committed expenditures) to underlying supporting documentation; - Ensuring the calculations applied in the forecasts are mathematically accurate; and - Stress-testing the forecast information, including comparison of forecasts with recent historical financial information to consider accuracy of forecasting.
+- Agreeing inputs (including contracted and committed expenditures) to underlying supporting documentation; - Ensuring the calculations applied in the forecasts are mathematically accurate; - Stress-testing the forecast information for reasonably possible changes in assumptions; and - Comparisons of forecast financial information with post year end results to date, and of prior year forecast information to prior year actual results, to consider accuracy of forecasting.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's or parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the group's or parent company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.